 This category includes real estate, businesses, lottery tickets, or anything else someone tricked you into thinking is a worthy investment.
 I personally have none of these things, and no this blog doesn’t count as a business.

-Everyone needs somewhere to live, but for most people their home is not an “investment” when compared to renting.
-Between taxes, maintenance costs, mortgage costs, buying and selling costs, and all the other unexpected expenses involved in property ownership it can take years before you break even.
-Homeownership should be a personal choice.
-But are you terrible at saving and investing money?
+REAL ESTATE – Everyone needs somewhere to live, but for most people their home should not be though of as an investment.
+Real estate tax, maintenance costs, mortgage costs, buying and selling costs, and all the other unexpected expenses involved in property ownership need to be considered compared to renting.
+Are you terrible at saving and investing money?
 Maybe buying a home can help as it will force you to save money in the form of home equity.
-Or maybe you can rent out some of your rooms, or maybe you want to buy a rental property, both of which can be can be an excellent investments.
+Or maybe you can rent out some of your rooms, or maybe you want to buy a rental property.
+Becoming a landlord comes with its own set of problems, but it’s the best way to turn real estate into an investment.
+Well, except if you invest in REITs.

-If you’ve read this far you should have a basic grasp of investing accounts.
+I hope the basic investment accounts make more sense now.
 In the next page I’ll talk about what to put in these accounts.Link: Part 2 – ETFs, Stocks & Bonds, Mutual Funds Spam your friends: